 5) Slide the pendulum hanger bracket onto the top of the pendulum shaft with the screw tips pointing down the long end of the shaft.
-Glue the pendulum shaft top (#11) to the pendulum shaft top section (#16).
-Be sure it is the pendulum shaft top section that you are gluing it to.
+Glue the pendulum shaft top (#11) to the end of the pendulum shaft top section (#16).
+Be sure it is the top pendulum section that you are gluing it to.